-Response: This decision will be reviewed every two weeks by SMT as part of RODR process and this will be referenced in Cabinet Report as mitigation in the current climate that this has to be balanced against an individual's wellbeing and the risks to a person's health if visiting is permitted within a home increasing chances of transmission of the disease.
+Response: This decision will be reviewed every two weeks by SMT as part of RODR process and this will be referenced in Cabinet Report as mitigation permitted within a home increasing chances of transmission of the disease.
 Consultation with relevant Cabinet Member (s) - please note this is obligatory.
 This took place with Cllr Wharmby by phone on 20 th March 2020.
-Consultation with Cllr Wharmby on Review 19/05/2020 Consultation with Cllr Wharmby on Review 27/05/2020 Consultation with Cllr Wharmby at Cab Co 11/06/2020
+Consultation with Cllr Wharmby on Review 19/05/2020 Consultation with Cllr Wharmby on Review 27/05/2020 Consultation with Cllr Wharmby at Cab Co 11/06/2020 Consultation with Cllr Wharmby at Cab Co 25/06/2020 Consultation with Cllr Wharmby at Cab Co 09/07/2020